eric-lac/petitions/README.md

 *Improved Social Media Integration*

-The current platform allows basic sharing of petitions, responses and other content on the site via social media platforms like Facebook and Twitter.
-In the future, we would like reduce the friction of signing a petition by making it possible to sign a petition in the context of a social network (e.g. by “liking” an object on facebook).
+The current platform allows basic sharing of petitions, responses, and other content on the site via social media platforms like Facebook and Twitter.
+In the future, we would like to reduce the friction of signing a petition by making it possible to sign a petition in the context of a social network (e.g. by “liking” an object on Facebook).

 ## Contributing

 Anyone is encouraged to contribute to the project by [forking](https://help.github.com/articles/fork-a-repo) and submitting a pull request.
 (If you are new to GitHub, you might start with a [basic tutorial](https://help.github.com/articles/set-up-git).)

-By contributing to this project, you grant a world-wide, royalty-free, perpetual, irrevocable, non-exclusive, transferable license to all users under the terms of the [Gnu General Public License v2](http://www.gnu.org/licenses/gpl-2.0.html) or later.
+By contributing to this project, you grant a worldwide, royalty-free, perpetual, irrevocable, non-exclusive, transferable license to all users under the terms of the [Gnu General Public License v2](http://www.gnu.org/licenses/gpl-2.0.html) or later.

 All comments, messages, pull requests, and other submissions received through official White House pages including this GitHub page are subject to the Presidential Records Act and may be archived.
 Learn more http://WhiteHouse.gov/privacy